Vague comments about the“lower cost of living” in Mexico don’t examine the nuances of why.

 I won’t demonize the credit and debit card industry, although it’s tempting.
 Paradoxically ride-sharing services like Uber and a host of other online services I use when I am back in Denver make my part-time expat life possible.
 The key is to determine how to make both systems work for you.

-Not that I’ve never been fleeced in Mexico, but it’s always been by the actual perpetrator, in person.
+Not that I’ve never been fleeced in Mexico, but it’s always been by the actual perpetrator.
 Once it was a 14 year-old girl selling tamarindo candy.

 Your more personal relationship with your money and and vendors in Mexico make it harder to misspend it, no matter how much you want your skin to look like Meryl Streep’s.